 The provider must furnish sufficient proof that emergency response vehicles and other visitors and activities associated with the proposed use will not interfere with existing or anticipated surrounding uses.

-K. Group Living Facilities, Small; Group Living Facilities, Large; Senior Institutional Living Uses a.
-The number of residents occupying a facility at any one time, including staff and family of staff, shall not exceed one person per 200 square feet of living space.
+K. Group Living Facilities, Small; Group Living Facilities, Large; Senior Institutional Living Uses.